temporalio/documentation/docs/application-development-guide.md

 Activity options are set as keyword arguments after the Activity arguments.
 At least one of `start_to_close_timeout` or `schedule_to_close_timeout` must be provided.

-The following code schedules to close a timeout in Python by calling the Activity with the argument `name` and setting the `schedule_to_close_timeout` to 5 seconds.
+The following code example sets a Schedule-to-Close timeout in Python, by calling the Activity with the argument `name` and setting the `schedule_to_close_timeout` to 5 seconds.

 ```python
 @workflow.defn